 "I stepped outside my door and heard a noise, almost like a pop," said resident Bill Harbison, who helped rescue two women trapped in the mudslide.
 "I looked up and I saw the entire mountainside just come down and just race through part of our little town here."

 "I could hear them.
-They were buried beneath just an unbelievable amount of wreckage, broken glass, live power lines." he said. (
+They were buried beneath just an unbelievable amount of wreckage, broken glass, live power lines." he said.
+(Full story)

 Video of the mudslide showed a large portion of a towering bluff break off and then rumble down the hill toward the town, carrying trees, power lines and thick mud into homes below.
 Several cars were crushed, and a bus was tossed into one of the homes.